PromptAI/promptdialog/docs/common_questions/install_questions.md

 --->

 - Log in to the machine where the agent is installed
-- Execute 'promptai uninstall' in the shell
+- Execute `~/zbot/install_agent.sh uninstall` in the shell
 - Enter `y` to confirm uninstallation
-- Wait for the uninstall to complete
+- Wait for the uninstallation to complete

 Note: This process needs to keep the network unobstructed, otherwise it will lead to failure.